Greetings!

 Approach

-Mentorship
+Mentorship & Management

-Every relationship with a report or mentee beings with three questions: Where are you now?
-Where do you want to be?
-How can I help you get there?
-Recognizing that everyone's approach and goals differ, I prefer to support them in the style they're comfortable with.
-Ultimtely, I want to help others define the path that works for them.
+Recognizing that everyone’s approach and goals differ, I prefer to support them in the style they’re comfortable with.
+Ultimately, I want to help others define the path that works for them.

 Outside of work

-Most of my hobbies have to do with creating.
 I majored in creative writing and co-wrote a cookbook with my mom.
 I like to draw, paint, and generally "do art".
 I'm currently learning to play bass.
 I love people watching, and talking to them, too (people skills come in handy for user interviews).
-I also love cats.

 More than Borsch